 Objective for the optimization engine is to minimize offer based costs (supply: energy & AS) minus bid based revenue (demand: energy & PTP) subject to constraints for power balance, AS procurement, transmission flow, etc. (This is the same as stating the objective to be the maximization of bid based revenue (demand: energy & PTP) minus offer based costs (supply: energy & AS).
 The objective for the engine is the same as what we have today in DAM.

-Example Resource Limit Constraints:
+Example Resource Limit Constraints in DAM:

-Generation Resources:
+Generation Resource:

-LSL <= Energy + SR1 + CR1 + PFR + RegUp <= HSL
+LSL <= Energy + SR1 + CR1 + PFR (or FFR1) + RegUp (or FRRS-Up) <= HSL

+LSL <= Energy – RegDn (or FRRS-Dn)

+Controllable Load Resource:

+LPC <= RegUp (or FRRS-Up) + PFR + CR1 + SR1 + RegDn (or FRRS-Dn) <= MPC

 Load Resource (UFR-Type qualified for FFR2):

 LPC <= SR2 <= MPC; or LPC <= CR2 <= MPC; or LPC <= FFR2 <= MPC

 Load Resource (UFR-Type qualified for FFR1): LPC <= FFR1<= MPC

+Note 1: Resource can only be awarded a given type of AS if they have been qualified for providing that AS.

+Note 2: If applicable, there will be a limit on the maximum amount of a given type of AS that a Resource can be awarded.

 Note that the Load Resources cannot submit Resource specific demand bids (bid to buy) and hence the Load Resource Limit Constraints do not have an energy consumed portion between their lower and upper limits.

+In the current ERCOT market, all demand (load) is bought at the Load Zone (except for Wholesale Load).
+Load Resources cannot submit Resource Specific (locational) demand bids (bid to buy energy).
+Load Resources can only submit Resource specific Offers to sell Ancillary Services.

+Generation Resources, however, can submit Resource specific Offers to sell energy and Ancillary Services.

+Due to the above two features of our market design, in the DAM optimization:

+For Generation Resources, the energy and AS co-optimization process allocates the offered MW capacity (constrained between LSL and HSL) between energy and Ancillary Services taking into account opportunity costs for energy and Ancillary Services. i.e. the prices (LMP-energy and MCPC-AS) incorporate opportunity costs

+For Load Resources, as there is no energy component (demand), the energy and AS co-optimization process only allocates the offered MW capacity considering only AS offer(s)

+If AS offers from Load Resources were cleared against the AS requirement from Load Resources, as there is no consideration of energy, then the corresponding AS MCPC will be determined solely by the marginal AS Offer from Load Resources – there is no opportunity cost for energy incorporated.

+Consensus Item: